 The research group aims at producing and disseminating new knowledge on digital transformation and its consequences for individuals, organizations, and societies.
 In so doing, a foundational component for our research is ‘engaged scholarship’ aiming at contributing to both academic research as well as solving problems for users and IT professionals.

 Entrepreneurship is both an important research as well as educational field.
 Start-up firms and entrepreneurial organizations are a critical source of economic development and novelty, and key for tackling contemporary societal challenges.
 We take a holistic view and seek to illuminate entrepreneurial phenomena and innovation processes at the societal, organizational, team and individual level by exploring various themes and theoretical perspectives.

-The Sustainability and Design research group aims to contribute to redirecting human modes of planetary habitation towards sustainment.
+The Regenerative Technologies research group aims to contribute to redirecting human modes of planetary habitation towards sustainment.
 We do that through a focus on the role of design in the sustainability of digital artefacts and the practices that they shape.